eisrael2/A-Pirates-Game-Simulation/Instructions.md

 Second Assignment In Object Oriented Software Design

-Objective: This project option builds upon the work you have done in Homework 2 and 3.
-It provides a slightly more guided approach to completing the project than the options discussed in class.
+Objective: This project option builds upon various programming concepts.
+It provides a slightly more guided approach to completing the project.
-Starting Point: Fully working Christopher Columbus solution from Homework 2.

 New functionality to be added will include:

 • A larger grid.